-Your gun can also be used to teleport short distances, getting the jump on patrolling guards, and watching as gallons of oil splurges out of them after yeeting some office supplies into their eye sockets.
+Your gun can also be used to teleport short distances, getting the jump on patrolling guards and watching as gallons of oil splurges out of them after you yeet some office supplies into their eye sockets.
 Budget Cuts 2: Mission Insolvency is also a thing, so also worth checking out, but we have a soft spot for the first.

-If there’s one thing that separates Tetris Effect from the countless other Tetris games it’s the music and gorgeous particle effects.
+If there’s one thing that separates Tetris Effect from countless other Tetris games, it’s the music and gorgeous particle effects.
 And if there’s one thing that separates Tetris Effect VR from its standard-issue counterpart, it’s the sense of performance that comes with it.

 Each level of Tetris Effect is based on a different track, with the rhythm represented by how swiftly the blocks fall.
-As the track progresses you have to react to the changing tempo, changing how quickly you place each tetromino in order to keep up with the music.
-It’s not just a case of keeping pace though, as the beat reacts to every tetromino movement and placement, layering in new elements to the soundscape.
+As the track progresses, you must react to the changing tempo, changing how quickly you place each tetromino to keep up with the music.
+It’s not just a case of keeping pace, though, as the beat reacts to every tetromino movement and placement, layering in new elements to the soundscape.

 And so concludes our collection of digital worlds that you can have beamed into your gelatinous eye spheres via the glorious medium of VR games.
-Some may claim the format is already dead, but clearly, those people haven’t played any of these gems.
-If you’d rather keep your face in front of a traditional monitor, though, we’d point you towards the best PC games, all of which need just a simple old PC, and none of this fancy goggles business.
-But if you feel screens are a bit yesteryear now you’ve discovered VR well… we don’t blame you.
+You can also check out the best VR horror games if you’re after something spookier.
+If you feel screens are a bit yesteryear now you’ve discovered VR well… we don’t blame you.
 Viva la VR!